CloudStar2077/baby-tools-shop/README.md

 cd babyshop_app
 python manage.py runserver
 ```
 You can see that some dependencies (packages) need to be installed and the SQL database needs to be migrated.
 Install the packages and then run the migrations.
+To make the environment reproducible, the dependencies are listed in the `requirements.txt`.
 ```bash
 pip install django && pip install pillow